The White Lotus season 2: Critical response

 Some critics thought the shift from the themes of class criticism to gender roles made for a less riveting watch.
 For Vulture, Roxana Hadadi wrote that season two "centers infidelity, to diminished effect", and that "there's also a new bluntness, and a noticeable tentativeness, that keeps this second season from hitting as hard and bruising as immediately as its predecessor."
 Vanity Fairs Richard Lawson called season two a "vibrant set of plates to set spinning, which White does with his usual mix of acerbic bite and melancholy.
 Though, things do feel a little less pointed this season."
 Shirley Li of The Atlantic wrote, "Season 2 is as juicy as season 1, but it's not as caustic in its approach."
 Of the diminished role of the hotel staff, Linda Holmes of NPR wrote, "Thematically, without that tension between how the guests see themselves and how the staff sees them, The White Lotus seems adrift.
 With all the criticism of the first season and the fair questions about whether it was satirizing its rich and white characters' lack of interest in the people around them or just reproducing it, it was always clear what the show was trying to be about, or thought it was about.
 It was trying to be about the foibles of wealth and carelessness; it's much less clear where White is going with this story."
+Coneer Reed, writing for the left-wing magazine Jacobin, praised the series’ exploration of class issues, adding "In a cultural moment where limp 'eat the rich' sentiment is lacquered over any property that would like to appear progressive in the long wake of Parasite’s Best Picture Oscar win, The White Lotus is the rare production that actually merits applause."

 The second season appeared in the top ten on numerous publications' "Best of 2022" lists, including first for Good Morning America, The Independent, and San Antonio Express-News; second for I; and third for Cleveland Plain-Dealer, Irish Independent, LA Weekly, Newsday, Radio Times, TV Insider, USA Today, and The Washington Post, among others.